 Outdated or low quality images

-Blurry, dark, or generic stock photos immediately undercut the credibility of your business.
+Blurry, dark, or generic stock photos undercut the credibility of your business immediately.
 For a contractor, photos of completed projects should make the quality of your work obvious at a glance.
-For a restaurant, food photography should make people want to book a table.
+For a restaurant, food photography should make people want to book.

 Contact information that is hard to find

 If your phone number requires scrolling to the footer or clicking through to a contact page, you are losing customers.
-Your contact details should be visible on every page, ideally in the header, and your phone number should be click-to-call on mobile.
+Contact details should be visible on every page, ideally in the header, and your phone number should be click-to-call on mobile.

-This is especially critical for trades businesses where a significant portion of searches are emergency intent.
+For trades businesses this is especially important.
 Someone with a burst pipe is not hunting for your contact page.

 Not stating your location and services clearly

-Vancouver customers search with phrases like 'best pizza in Gastown' or 'reliable plumber in Burnaby'.
+Vancouver customers search with phrases like "reliable plumber in Burnaby" or "best pizza in Gastown".
 If your website does not explicitly mention your services and the areas you cover, Google cannot show you for those searches.

 #webdesign#trust#vancouver#conversion